Ericson2314/rust-papers/README.md

   ═ 'b: 'a
 ```
 the imaginary cut is at the dotted lines, and the brackets labeled `'a` and `'b` denote each lifetime.
-Moving from left to right, after `'b` ends and until 'a ends, `'a` can derive that `'b: 'a`, because `'b` is alive at `'a`'s ending.
+Moving from left to right, after `'b` ends and until `'a` ends, `'a` can derive that `'b: 'a`, because `'b` is alive at `'a`'s ending.
-But the other have of the CFG loop, the opposite can be derived!
+But during the other half of the CFG loop, the opposite can be derived!
-This shows that no precaution is taken against a lifetimes re-resurrecting after they were presumed dead.
+This shows that no precaution is taken against lifetimes resurrecting after they are presumed dead.
 This might seem highly dangerous, but note that when a lifetime dies, nothing associated with it can still exist because no lvalue can include it in its type.
 Thus, no pointer invalidation can occur.